Pylons/pyramid/docs/narr/configuration.rst

 This pair of files forms an application functionally equivalent to the application we created earlier in :ref:`imperative_configuration`.

-Let's examine the differences between the code listing in :ref:`imperative_configuration` and the code above.
+Let's examine the differences between that code listing and the code above.

 In :ref:`imperative_configuration`, we had the following lines within the ``if __name__ == '__main__'`` section of ``helloworld.py``: